 My surrender came when I realized that I was making it way too hard for myself.
 I put a lot of pressure on myself to hold on to the program all day.
-Every time I didn’t manage to do so, I felt guilty, anxious and self-defeated.
+Every time I didn’t manage to do so, I felt guilty, anxious, and self-defeated.
 Would I ever learn?
 I was not sure.

-All I needed to do was to trust the program that had helped so many people and follow the fucking plan to the letter.
+All I needed to do was trust the program that had helped so many people and follow the fucking plan to the letter.
 Sorry (not sorry) I needed to use the F-bomb here, but that is what I thought.
 What I remember most of that moment is how relieved this realization made me feel.
-I now see that this was a soul intervention because I felt so relieved to allow myself to go back to simplicity.
+I now see that this was a soul intervention because I felt so relieved to go back to simplicity.

-Instead of adding yet another rule to the many to-do’s on my list I decided to strike off all rules and keep it to these three:
+Instead of adding yet another rule to the many to-do’s on my list, I decided to strike off all rules and keep it to these three:

 Follow the fucking Bright Line Eating program.